shubkushwha/shubkushwha/README.md

 - 👋 Hi, I’m @shubham
-- 👀 I’m interested in Developer
+- 👀 I’m interested in Software developer
 - 🌱 I’m currently learning MERN and Full stack & Java Developer
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me 8218077803